nem0/LumixEngine/docs/meta.md

 # Objects

 `//@ object` marks a struct or class whose methods should be exposed to Lua scripting.
-Unlike modules and components (which represent game world systems), objects are standalone types that exist outside the ECS—such as editor plugins, utility classes, or system interfaces.
+Unlike modules and components (which represent game world systems), objects are standalone types that exist outside the ECS-such as editor plugins, utility classes, or system interfaces.

 Methods marked with `//@ function` inside the object block are emitted in the generated Lua bindings.